heptarch/heptarch.github.io/drafts/demon.md

 West District Post Office, a third of a mile distant.
-Construction started, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
-Although the Post
-Office used it in a desultory fashion for a few years, like a child with a disappointing toy for which it has no alternative, the network was underperforming, overbudget, and was officially discontinued in 1874.
+Construction started, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: market conditions.
+Although the Post Office used it in a desultory fashion for a few years, like a child with a dull toy for which it has no alternative, the network was underperforming, overbudget, and was officially discontinued in 1874.